 Champagne Bottle Sizes: From Piccolo to Melchisedech Explained

-As The Champagne Guy, I'm constantly fascinated by how Champagne names its bottle sizes.
-From the delicate Piccolo to the monumental Melchisedech – each size has its own history and special purpose.
+As The Champagne Guy, I'm always fascinated by how Champagne names its bottle sizes.
+From the delicate Piccolo to the monumental Melchisedech, each size has its own story and special purpose.
 Today I'm taking you through the complete range of champagne bottle sizes.

 The Complete Overview of All Champagne Bottle Sizes